 Telecommunications Ministry spokesperson Meas Po shrugs off questions about the gateway’s potential for censorship, saying the document was merely a draft.
 “We won’t limit internet use.
 What we plan is only to control the gateway operators,” Po says.
 “Only that, so please don’t worry.”

-However, James Griffiths, an expert on China’s “Great Firewall” — the country’s method of widespread digital censorship — says such surveillance systems can effectively thwart political engagement.
+However, James Griffiths, an expert on China’s “Great Firewall” — that country’s method of widespread digital censorship — says such surveillance systems can effectively thwart political engagement.

 “[T]he main function of the Great Firewall is to censor not specific information, but discussion of protests or other activism, preventing groups from organizing outside of official channels or taking to the streets,” Griffiths says.